Table of Contents[Hide][Show]

 The conundrum of edamame, green and natural whole food, but one that is not healthy to eat, and why avoiding it no matter if fresh, frozen, or dry roasted is the best policy.

-Edamame can be found in some form or fashion on nearly every aisle of healthfood stores these days.
-Dry roasted, raw, steamed/chilled, or fresh edamame pods are featured in a variety of packages enticing shoppers into thinking this pleasant looking, sweet tasting bean can help them reach their health goals.
+Edamame is a common feature on nearly every aisle of health food stores these days.
+A variety of packages featuring dry roasted, raw, steamed/chilled, or fresh edamame pods entice shoppers into thinking this appealingly sweet-tasting bean can help them reach their health goals.

-Even supermarkets and warehouses like Costco are cashing in on the edamame craze, with conventionally grown versions displayed en masse with the freezer foods next to innocuous and less enticing bags of broccoli, carrots, and peas.
+Even supermarkets and warehouse stores are cashing in on the edamame craze.
+Shoppers find conventional varieties displayed with the freezer foods next to less enticing bags of broccoli, carrots, and peas.

 Kaayla Daniel PhD, The Naughty Nutritionist writes in her article What’s Edamame?
 And Other Questions about Green Vegetable Soybeans that historian William Shurtleff of the Soyfoods Center in Lafayette, CA, knows of no early references to green vegetable soybeans in China.
 Further, she writes:

 An herbal guide from 1406 (Ming Dynasty) indicates the whole pods of young soybeans could be eaten or ground for use with flour, but it recommended such uses only during times of famine.
 A Materia Medica from 1620 recommends edamame, but only for the medicinal purpose of killing “bad or evil chi.”
 By 1929, however, edamame was definitely on some menus.
 William Morse of the USDA reported on a field trip to China that “as early as May, small bundles of plants with full grown pods were seen on the market.
 At the present time the market is virtually flooded with bundles of plants with full grown pods, the seeds of which are also full grown.
 The pods are boiled in salt water and the beans eaten from the pods.”